ouun/zammad-wp/README.md

 ## Prepare

-If you only need the Chat and Form functionality, just `ZAMMAD_URL` needs defined in `wp-config.php`:
+If you only need the Chat and Form functionality, only `ZAMMAD_URL` is required in `wp-config.php`:

 ```
 define('ZAMMAD_URL', 'https://my-zammad.com')